mohamedadel0/Data_Analysis_Project/README.md

 other variant datasets with the same preprocessing made on the baseline dataset.

 Here is the Result:

--The best model for the first variant is logistic regression with AUC .86 -The best model for the second variant is logistic regression and NN with AUC = .88
-- The best model for the third variant is NN with AUC = .94 -The best model for the forth variant is NN too with AUC = .84 -The best model for variant number 5 is .81 logistic regressions with AUC =.81
+-The best model for the first variant is logistic regression with AUC .86 -The best model for the second variant is logistic regression and NN with AUC = .88 The best model for the third variant is NN with AUC = .94 -The best model for the fourth variant is NN too with AUC = .84 -The best model for variant number 5 is .81 logistic regressions with AUC =.81